vincentbarr/vincentbarr.github.com/_posts/2019-06-01-on-prompts.md

 To prompt is to invite to dinner a guest that normally would not have a seat at the table.
 Ironically, this guest, and others like them, are the ones that we would most like to have join us.

-Imagine this scenario.
+Imagine that I ask you the following question.

 “Hey, how is your day going?”
-I ask you.

 Think about your answer.

-Your range of responses is likely limited.
+How quickly did you respond?
+How limited was your range of potential answer?

-We respond without reflecting on how our day has been (‘it’s fine, thank you’) or after dismissing the highs or lows that immediately come to mind (‘not too bad, you?’).
+We often respond to this question _without_ reflecting on how our day has been (‘it’s fine, thank you’), or shortly after dismissing the highs or lows that immediately come to mind and opting for a more neutral answer (‘not too bad, you?’).

-You could argue that people don’t actually care about how your day is going.
+You could argue that people asking this question don’t actually care about how your day is going.
 It’s a social lubricant.
 It’s an insincere question with the good intention of making both people feel acknowledged, quickly.

 That’s fair.